Frequently Asked Questions

 We offer assistance from Brighton Area Schools and Livingston Educational Services Agency (L.E.S.A.): busing, occupational therapy, psychological/ academic testing, social worker, speech and language and teacher consultant.

 The number one reason why I send my kids to St. Patrick School is for the Catholic education.
-Secondly, I enjoy the fact that all four of my kids will eventually be in school together.
+Secondly, I enjoy the fact that my kids are in school together.
 It brings me great peace of mind to know that for several years I have the same start time and end time, as well as one set of paperwork to deal with.
 St. Pat’s offers continuity in academic standards as well as in social and community relationships.
 For my kids’ sake I am happy that they do not have to switch schools every couple of years and reacclimate to new surroundings.
 This is their second home and this is where their foundation is being built.